giovaz94/isee-project-2023-2024/docs/report.md

 This project allowed to us to understand with hand-on-code the agent programming paradigm als

-Moreover, trying to build a simulation, even if simple, exposed us to relevant problems, such as performances issues when dealing with a large number of agents to be simulated and reproducibility of the experiments.
+Moreover, attempting to build even a simple simulation exposed us to several important challenges, such as performance issues when handling a large number of agents and difficulties in ensuring the reproducibility of experiments.

 Using JaKtA as a BDI framework allowed to meld together the passive OOP design of the domain model with the active BDI agent-oriented design.